cmu-sei/cyberdem-python/README.md

 ## Getting Started

-These instructions will get a copy of the package installed on your local machine.
+These instructions will help you install a copy of the package on your local machine.

 ### Installing